-If forced load sharing is added to the ATevo in the field, the following hardware and software configurations will be required.
+If forced load sharing is added to the ATevo in the field, the following three (3) hardware and software configurations will be required.

+13.3.1 Installing Serial Communications Adapter (A13)

+Refer to the supplementary ATevo Communications Manual (JA0102-54 PDF or JA0102-54 online) for more information and how to install and wire the Serial Communications Adapter.

+13.3.2 Configuring Serial Communications Hardware

-- 1. Install Serial Communications Adapter (A13) according to instructions in the supplementary ATevo Communications Manual (JA0102-54). - 2.
-Configure jumpers on the Serial Communications Adapter (A13) to operate in 2-WIRE RS-485 mode.
+The jumpers on the Serial Communications Adapter (A13) must be configured to operate in 2-WIRE RS-485 mode.

-2-Wire RS-485 Settings

-Jumper(s) Label Setting
+2-Wire RS-485 Settings Jumper(s) Label Setting

 P2 RXCTRL TXE

 Р3 MEDIA 485

 P4, P5 485-TERM OFF

 P6, P7 #WIRES 2W

-15.3.
+13.4.
 Wiring ATevo Chargers for Forced Load Sharing